 Peptides – Anabolic Functions

 Clinical studies have shown that in normal diets the addition of 1g of various short-chain peptides per day significantly improves muscle and strength gains.
-Since this small amount of 1 g peptides provides only a negligible amount of nitrogen compared to the 100-200 g protein contained in normal diet per day, the anabolic effect of the peptides can not be attributed solely to the mere provision of muscle-building material.
+Since this small amount of 1 g peptides provides only a negligible amount of nitrogen compared to the 100-200 g protein contained in a normal diet per day, the anabolic effect of the peptides can not be attributed solely to the mere provision of muscle-building material.
 This finding is also confirmed by the fact that different peptides from different sources of the protein at the same 1 g / day dose deliver similar small amounts of nitrogen or muscle building material but still showed different strong anabolic effects.